nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-20-sharepoint-2013-issue-custom-web-part-results-in-could-not-load-file-or-assembly-after-upgrade/index.md

 resourceType: blog
 slug: sharepoint-2013-issue-custom-web-part-results-in-could-not-load-file-or-assembly-after-upgrade
 aliases:
   - /blog/sharepoint-2013-issue-custom-web-part-results-in-could-not-load-file-or-assembly-after-upgrade
 tags:
   - configuration
   - puzzles
   - sharepoint
   - sp2013
 categories:
   - install-and-configuration
   - problems-and-puzzles
-coverImage: metro-sharepoint-128-link-8-8.png
+preview: metro-sharepoint-128-link-8-8.png
 ---

 After an upgrade of a SharePoint 2010 content database to SharePoint 2013 you may get an error message “Could not load file or assembly ‘MyCustomWebPart, Version=1.0.0.0, Culture=neutral, Public Token=6912jju2191j213ggv10’ or one of its dependants.
 The system cannot find the file specified” when you try to access a page.